LanhooNg/LanhooNg.github.io/_pages/about.md

 # 👤 About Me

 Hello!
-I am Lanhu Wu (吴岚虎), a postgraduate student in Information and Communication Engineering from Dalian University of Technology (DUT), supervised by Prof. Yongri Piao and Prof. Huchuan Lu (IEEE Fellow) in IIAU-LAB.
+I am Lanhu Wu (吴岚虎), a postgraduate in Information and Communication Engineering from Dalian University of Technology (DUT), supervised by Prof. Yongri Piao and Prof. Huchuan Lu (IEEE Fellow) in IIAU-LAB.
 Previously, I received bachelor’s degree from School of Electric Engineering, Dalian University of Technology.
 In 2024, I had the privilege of serving as algorithm engineer at Mindray Bio-Medical Electronics Co., Ltd. in Shenzhen.

 My research interest includes multimodal learning and medical image analysis.
 Currently I am seeking for a PhD position for 2026 spring/fall.
 If you are interested, please feel free to contact me!